Fletchunter/My-FNF-Charts/Recharts/errie/readme.txt

-Forget to mention, errie was made by subicat.
+Errie was made by subicat.

 I didn't realise that this song was old, but I charted it anyway.